borisdivjak/sharp-ia/reduced-cost.md

 {% capture content %}
 SHARP has shown a reduction in costs to the trust over the last decade.
-Engagement in SHARP interventions by those experiencing psychosis has lead to reduction in bed usage .
+Engagement in SHARP interventions by those experiencing psychosis has lead to reduction in bed days.
 Evidence gathered demonstrates that SHARP has a positive impact on wellbeing of its users while creating cost savings for the trust over the last decade (McDonald & Josefsberg, unpublished).
 {% endcapture %}